MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-localeid.md

 ---
-title: IixssoQuery LocaleID property
-description: Retrieves or sets the language locale ID (LCID) to be used when executing the query.
+Description: Retrieves or sets the language locale ID (LCID) to be used when executing the query.
 Otherwise, the system default LCID is used. ms.assetid: 6c8bb16d-01a5-4dfc-a1a4-2c67c3ae1110
-keywords:
-- LocaleID property Indexing Service
-- LocaleID property Indexing Service , IixssoQuery interface
-- IixssoQuery interface Indexing Service , LocaleID property
-topic_type:
-- apiref
-api_name:
-- IixssoQuery.LocaleID
-- IixssoQuery.get_LocaleID
-- IixssoQuery.put_LocaleID
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoQuery::LocaleID property
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev